adetaylor/browser-learning/docs/exercise4a.md

 Any of the following counts as a success:

-* Any way you can *crash* the browser, that is, cause it to exit.
+* Any way you can *crash* the browser, that is, cause it to exit without the user asking for it to exit.
 * A way you can make the user think they're looking at one website when they're actually looking at another.
 * A way that one website can find out what was displayed in some